Getting into the Formula 1 Odds

 How to Read F1 Odds

 Formula 1 odds are straightforward to read because there are no point spreads.
 Point spreads are the toughest concept to understand in sports betting, and it’s nonexistent in Formula 1 betting.
 The main things you will bet in Formula 1 are the winner and who will be on the podium.

-There are various prop wagers in Formula 1, but the primary bets are made on the driver and team winners.
+There are various prop wagers in Formula 1, but the primary bets are made on the position of the driver in the F1 standings and team winners.
 This is a form of a money line wager so that all odds will be numerical with a +/- sign.